MicrosoftDocs/learn/learn-pr/student-evangelism/build-ai-powered-workplace-helper-app/includes/3-create-copilot.md

 In this activity, you'll create a Copilot with generative answers.
 You'll provide the AI knowledge in the form of PDF documents and/or website addresses.

-You can complete this exercise either for our fictitious Contoso company or for an organization you're a part of and can access information and documents for.
-If you choose your organization, include an emergency evacuation document to complete the module as it is written.
+You can complete this exercise either for the fictitious Contoso company or for an organization you're a part of and can access information and documents for.
+If you choose your organization, include an emergency evacuation document to complete the module as it's written.

 ## Specifications